ohmybash/oh-my-bash/CONTRIBUTING.md

 messages.
 You are expected to notify when you will be available again, hand over the PR to others, or to notify that you would discard the PR.

-After the final version of the PR is settled, the fixup commits that fix problems introduced in earlier commits in the same PR will be squashed.
+After the final version of the PR is settled, the fix-up commits that fix problems introduced in earlier commits in the same PR will be squashed.
 Also, the commits whose purposes heavily overlap will be squashed.